-Research conducted at PSU includes both biomedical research and social science research.
-Due to the large volume and diverse nature of research conducted at PSU, multiple IRBs have been established in order to provide the review and oversight for all research involving human participants.
-The committee members are appointed by the Vice President for Research or the Associate Vice President for Health Sciences Research to recommend and implement policies and regulations for the protection of human participants in research.
+Research conducted at the University includes both biomedical research and social science research.
+Due to the large volume and diverse nature of research conducted at the University, multiple IRBs have been established in order to provide the review and oversight for all research involving human participants.
+The committee members are appointed by the Associate Vice President for Research (located at University Park campus) or the Vice Dean for Research and Graduate Studies, Penn State COM (located at COM) to recommend and implement policies and regulations for the protection of human participants in research.

-- PSU has established two IRBs located at the University Park Campus: (a) the Social Science IRB and (2) the Biomedical IRB.
-These IRBs review all of the research conducted by investigators from all PSU colleges and campus locations except the COM. - 2.
-Penn State's College of Medicine located at the Penn State Milton S. Hershey Medical Center (PSHMC) has established four IRBs to review and provide oversight for biomedical and social science research projects conducted at the COM and PSHMC.
+- 1. The University has established two IRBs located at the University Park Campus.
+These IRBs review all of the research conducted by investigators from all University colleges and campus locations except the COM and the Pennsylvania College of Technology. - 2.
+Penn State's College of Medicine located at the Penn State Milton S. Hershey Medical Center (PSHMC) has established four IRBs to review and provide oversight for biomedical and social science research projects conducted at the COM and PSHMC, the University Park Regional Campus, and the Penn State Hershey Medical Group locations.
 PSHMC has a separate Assurance with OHRP and has designated the COM IRBs for the review of research under this Assurance.
 PSHMC has a written agreement with the COM documenting this reliance on the COM IRBs.